Quantum Algorithm for Approximating Maximum Independent Sets: Quantum adiabatic evolution in the solution-subspace

 \section{Quantum adiabatic evolution in the solution-subspace}

-Our approach for approximating MIS builds on a quantum algorithm for independent sets~\cite{wu2020quantum}.
+Our approach for approximating MIS builds on a quantum algorithm for independent sets~\cite{wu2020quantum,Yanglin}.
 To fix notation and to make this work self-contained, we briefly recall the earlier algorithm here.
-For a given graph $G(n,m)$, we construct a corresponding spin-system with the following Hamiltonian~\cite{wu2020quantum}
+For a given non-empty graph $G$, we construct a corresponding spin-system with the following Hamiltonian~\cite{wu2020quantum}

 where the summation $\langle ij\rangle$ is over all edges in the graph.
-Two key features are: \begin{enumerate} \item The independent sets of $G(n,m)$ are in one-to-one correspondence with the ground states of $H_0$. \item $H_0$ has an energy gap $4\Delta$ between the ground states and the first excited states, which is independent of $n$ and $m$. \end{enumerate} These features allow us to explore the space of independent sets through non-abelian adiabatic evolution.
+Spin $j$ being up should be interpreted as inclusion of site $j$ in the candidate set, and the terms in the Hamiltonian as imposing a penalty for connection between included sites.
+Two key features of this Hamiltonian are: \begin{enumerate} \item The independent sets of a graph $G$ are in one-to-one correspondence with the ground states of $H_0$. \item There is an energy gap $4\Delta$ between the ground states and the first excited states, independent of $n$ and $m$. \end{enumerate} These features allow us to explore the space of independent sets through non-abelian adiabatic evolution.

 \ur{u_{\vec{r}}} \dr{d_{\vec{r}}}